Experience-Monks/adviser/README.md

 In order to use it, you need to:

 1. Create a configuration file
-2. Install the plugins you've like to use
+2. (Optional) Install the plugins you've like to use
 3. Set the rules we want to use

 ### Run adviser